jameslnewell/tradie-v4/docs/contributing.md

 These branches will contain all Work In Progress and will be merged into the `master` or `next` branches as appropiate.

+## Releasing

+## latest

+Use `yarn run publish -- --conventional-commits`.

+## next

+Use `yarn run publish -- --canary --exact`.

+- `--canary` adds a unique string on the end of the version without bumping the version
+- `--exact` - because the `canary` versions aren't ordered, we need to use `exact` versions